Terrence Clarke: Death and tributes

-Following a workout with teammate Brandon Boston Jr., Clarke died on April 22, 2021, in Los Angeles, California, after being involved in a traffic collision.
+Following a workout with teammate Brandon Boston Jr., Clarke died at the age of 19 on April 22, 2021, in Los Angeles, California, after being involved in a traffic collision.
 The Los Angeles Police Department stated that Clarke was driving at an extremely high speed when he ran a red light, hitting a car that was turning left and then hit a pole and block wall.
 He was driving a 2021 Genesis GV80 without wearing his seat belt properly.
-He was 19 years old.
-Clarke's agent Rich Paul said Clarke was motivated, was in the best shape of his life, had grown to 6'8" and was putting in work to be a lottery pick in the 2021 NBA draft.
+Clarke's agent Rich Paul said he was motivated, was in the best shape of his life, had grown to 6'8" and was putting in work to be a lottery pick in the 2021 NBA draft.

 On July 29, 2021, between the 14th and 15th picks of the 2021 NBA draft, NBA Commissioner Adam Silver made Clarke a ceremonial pick, fulfilling his dream of being drafted to the NBA.
 Clarke's mother Osmine, brother Gavin, and sister Tatyana accepted on his behalf.
 For the Rising Stars Challenge during the 2022 NBA All-Star Weekend, his mother received an honorary jersey of Clarke's for the game.

 On February 17, 2024, during the 2024 NBA All Star Weekend, Celtics player Jaylen Brown paid tribute to Clarke by wearing his high school jersey during the Final Round of the NBA Slam Dunk Contest.
-Brown also wore a “Clarke” Celtics jersey during the Celtics 2024 championship victory parade.
+Brown also wore a "Clarke" Celtics jersey during the Celtics 2024 championship victory parade.

+On June 23, 2026, during the 2026 NBA draft, number one pick AJ Dybantsa, wore a "TC5" pin in his honor as someone whom he admired and practiced with.